Rajesh Jejurikar: Career

-and a member of the Group Executive Board.During this time, the XUV500 was launched under his leadership.
+and a member of the Group Executive Board.
+During this time, the XUV500 was launched under his leadership.

-In 2012, he briefly moved to Zee Entertainment Enterprises Ltd as President.
+In 2012, he briefly moved to Zee Entertainment Enterprises Ltd as president.

 He returned to Mahindra in February 2013 as Chief Executive- Tractor & Farm Mechanisation for the Farm Equipment Sector (FES).
-Under his leadership, Mahindra expanded its global presence to markets such as the USA and Turkey.
+Under his leadership, Mahindra expanded its global presence to markets such as the US and Turkey.

-In 2020, he was appointed Executive Director and CEO (Auto and Farm Sector).Since then, Mahindra has launched many models (like XUV700, Thar, Scorpio N, XUV700, XUV 3XO) and Electric SUVs during his tenure.
+In 2020, he was appointed executive director and CEO (Auto and Farm Sector).
+Since then, Mahindra has launched many models (like XUV700, Thar, Scorpio N, XUV700, XUV 3XO) and Electric SUVs during his tenure.